edjw/game-image-resizer/README.md

 ## How to use this

 This should run on Python 3 and Python 2.
+I would trust it more on Python 3, but I have tested it fairly throughly on Python 2 as well.

 `pipenv install boardgamegeek pillow`

 or

-`pip install boardgamegeek pillow`
+`pip --user install boardgamegeek pillow`

 Make a text file called something like `games.txt` with a game's name on each line.
 It can be stored anywhere.